Wykerd/mkv-parser/README.md

-# mkv-parser
+# Micro EBML
-Lightweight matroska &amp; webm file parser in C
+A very small, complete and spesification compliant EBML Reader implementation in C99.